-MCS affects many parts of the world, including Africa, Australia, the Americas, and Asia and would leave significant damage to infrastructures and people’s livelihood.
-In Sahelian Africa, MCSs have tripled in frequency because of climate change.
+MCS affects many parts of the world, including Africa, Australia, the Americas, and Asia, and would significantly damage infrastructures and people’s livelihoods.
+In Sahelian Africa, MCSs have tripled in frequency because of climate change.Â

-Through this finding, scientists can develop better tools for forecasting the path and strength of a coming MCS, and it will inform alert systems for communities across Africa, giving communities up to six hours t prepare.
+Through this finding, scientists can develop better tools for forecasting the path and strength of a coming MCS, and it will inform alert systems for communities across Africa, giving communities up to six hours to prepare.

 To read the entire study, click on the link below: